River Valley Medical Assistants take the World by Storm...

 The College will hold classes as usual unless severe utility malfunctions or unusually severe storm conditions dictate otherwise.
 Classes will not be cancelled except under extreme circumstances.
 Students should use their own good judgment as to whether it is safe for them to drive to classes.

-NOTE: If a two hour delay is announced, classes will begin according to the schedule.
+NOTE: If a delayed opening or early release is announced, classes will begin according to the schedule or be released early.

 Many students decide to continue their education after graduating from the College.
-Any student who wants information about four-year colleges can visit the Student Affairs Office where there is a collection of college catalogs.
+Any student who wants information about four-year colleges can visit the Student Success Center where there is a collection of college catalogs.
 Also, representatives from four-year colleges visit the College to recruit our graduates.
-The Student Affairs staff can answer questions from students about the transfer process.
+The Student Success Center staff can answer questions from students about the transfer process.